JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-28-umemo-a-friend-for-your-memory.md

 ## What's the goals?

+Here is a wish list for the project, some of which are completed already, yet some are far to reach.

+I put as many as I can figure out here for reference later:

+1.
+1.
+1.
+1.
+1.
+1.
+1.
+1.
+1.
+1.

 ## What's current status?

 There have been 3 days since starting from zero, and I have gone through 3 major milestones: